 This is an ideal opportunity for certified teachers wanting to teach in a community that focuses on the whole child and values best practices and the highest standards of excellence.
 Three years of elementary experience and a Master’s Degree is preferred.
-Candidates interested in this opportunity should send a cover letter and resume to Elizabeth Desmarais, Director of Studies at: firstname.lastname@example.org.
+Candidates interested in this opportunity should send a cover letter and resume to Elizabeth Desmarais, Head of Lower School at: email@example.com.

 We are currently accepting applications for the positions listed below.